 The Adventure Hat loses significant points in this category.
 We were disappointed to read the manufacturer's instructions to only pack this hat flat.
 When backpacking, it is impossible to do so.
-Thankfully the hat was usually on our heads and not in our packs, but when we did stuff it into a backpack or during our crush test, the hat suffered permanent folds in the brim that are still there.
-The Ultra Adventure has fixed this problem by adding in a fold in the middle of the brim for packing.
-The Tilley model has a stiff brim that is very crushable without permanent damage.
-The cream color we also tested stains and shows dirt easily.
-We do think the addition of the patterned webbing along the forehead of this hat is a clever way to disguise pesky sweat stains.
+Thankfully the hat was usually on our heads and not in our packs.
+But when we did stuff it into a backpack or during our crush test, the hat suffered permanent folds in the brim that are still there.
+Also, the light color we tested stains and shows dirt easily.
+We do think the addition of the patterned webbing along the forehead of this hat is a clever way to disguise pesky sweat stains, though.

-Testing revealed that this model and the Sun Runner are the least stylish models in this review.
-Our reviewers were a bit sheepish to wear this around the backcountry at first, but once they discovered how amazing the sun protection was, they just decided to own it.
-You must wear the Adventure Hat with confidence and laugh at the people whose necks are getting sunburnt.
-The Adventure Hat does come in many different colors to choose from.
-The Ultra Adventure is slightly less dorky, has slightly less coverage but better performance overall.
+Testing revealed that this model is among the least stylish models in this review.
+Our reviewers were a bit sheepish to wear this around the backcountry at first.
+But, once they discovered how amazing the sun protection was, they just decided to own it.
+You must wear the Adventure Hat with confidence and laugh at the people whose necks are getting burned.
+This model does come in many different colors, allowing you to personalize your style as much as possible.

-The Adventure Hat is a great value retailing for $39, but we would consider dropping $3 more for the more durable, higher performing Ultra Adventure.
+The Adventure Hat is a great value, but we would consider dropping a few more dollars for a more durable, higher-performing option if we had the chance.